Affinity Groups

 Queer Affinity Group

-We seek to educate, equip and inspire members of EvCC’s faculty and staff that identify among the LGBTQIA+ communities to be their best, most authentic selves at work, and in the world.
+We seek to educate, equip and inspire members of EvCC’s faculty and staff that identify among the LGBTQIA+ communities to be their best, most authentic selves at work, and in the world - our space is open to all EvCC faculty and staff who are passionate about joining us in that work.

 I want more information about the LGBTQIA+ Affinity Group